Speaking Thai in the classroom

 The thing to remember is that you are working to deliver English language classes and speaking Thai should be for your benefit, not your students.
 Learn Thai, be proud that you can speak it well but keep it out of the classroom, OK?

-Richard is co-author of a great new book on planning a life in Thailand.
+Richard is co-author of a book on planning a life in Thailand.

 Planning your new life in Thailand isn’t easy.
 There are many hurdles to jump and potential frustrations galore.
 From practicalities through to cultural issues, from finances to fitting in and making friends, there is so much to learn.
 Luckily, you will find all the basics explained in this 282 page book.